Menu Close

 Education for Ministry – Offered through Sewanee University, EFM is a four-year program of preparation for lay ministry although the commitment is for one year at a time.
 Through Bible study and by reading the works of Biblical scholars, both past and present, students experience spiritual growth and move toward discernment of their particular calling.
 Adult learners are welcome from any denomination.

 Theological reflection is an integral aspect of each session.
 Students learn to recognize the brokenness in the world around them.
 They look at their religious traditions and our culture to see how a particular issue might be addressed and finally consider what they themselves might do about it.
-For more information about registration and cost tuition, prospective students should contact facilitator Rebecca Bean
+Classes meet at Mondays at 6pm at St. Stephens throughout the program year.
+For more information about registration and cost tuition, prospective students should contact facilitator Deacon Rebecca Bean (at St. Andrews Episcopal Church).

 Eucharistic Visitors – Eucharistic Visitors take the Eucharist to parishioners who are unable to attend worship.
 They are called forward during a Eucharist and the congregation joins in a prayer sending them out.
 Eucharistic Visitors must be confirmed members of the parish, age 16 and older, and licensed by the bishop.
 Contact Bob Cagle for more information.

-Eucharistic Ministers – Eucharistic Ministers are laypeople who assist the priest in adminisring the Eucharist (Holy Communion) during worship services.
-The role of a Eucharistic Minister is to help facilitate the distribution of the concrecrated bread and wine to the congregation.
-Eucharistic Ministors must e confirmed members of the parish, age 16 and older, and licensed by the bishop.
+Eucharistic Ministers – Eucharistic Ministers are laypeople who assist the priest in administering the Eucharist (Holy Communion) during worship services.
+The role of a Eucharistic Minister is to help facilitate the distribution of the consecrated bread and wine to the congregation.
+Eucharistic Ministers must be confirmed members of the parish, age 16 and older, and licensed by the bishop.
+For more information contact the parish office.

-Lectors – A lector is a layperson who is appointed to read aloud passages from the Bible during worship services.
+LLectors – A lector is a layperson who is appointed to read aloud passages from the Bible during worship services.
 Lectors play a significant role in the liturgical life of the church by proclaiming the Word of God to the congregation.
 Being a lector is open to anyone who feels called to this ministry.
+For more information contact the parish office.

-Altar Guild – Members of the Altar Guild prepare the alter for the Eucharist and any additional services, setting out the vessels and linens, the bread, wine, and water.
-They keep the silver adn brass polished and the candles ready to light.
+Altar Guild – Members of the Altar Guild prepare the altar for the Eucharist and any additional services, setting out the vessels and linens, the bread, wine, and water.
+They keep the silver and brass polished and the candles ready to light.
 New members are always welcome.
+For more information contact the parish office.

 Outreach